metabase/metabase/docs/questions/introduction.md

 ### From an existing question

 You can also build a new question from an existing question.
 You won't overwrite the existing question, so feel free to play around.
-You can use either the [query builder](./query-builder/editor.md) or the [native code editor](./native-editor/writing-sql.md).
+You can use either the [query builder](./query-builder/editor.md) or the [native code editor](./native-editor/referencing-saved-questions-in-queries.md).

+Some kinds of saved questions, however, can't be used as source data:

+- Druid questions
+- Mongo questions
+- Questions that use `Cumulative Sum` or `Cumulative Count` aggregations
+- Questions that have columns that are named the same or similar thing, like `Count` and `Count 2`

-## Saving questions to dashboards or collections
+## Saving questions

-Once you've built your query and [visualized its results], you can save a question to a [dashboard](../../dashboards/introduction.md) (the default), or to a [collection](../../exploration-and-organization/collections.md).
-You'll need to name the question, and include an optional description.
+Once you've built your query and [visualized its results](./visualizations/visualizing-results.md), you can save a question to a [dashboard](../../dashboards/introduction.md) (the default), or to a [collection](../../exploration-and-organization/collections.md).
+You'll need to name the question, include an optional description, and save it to a dashboard or a collection.

 ### Saving questions to dashboards

 Questions that live in a dashboard are only visible in that dashboard.
 They can't be used in other dashboards.
+If you save it to a dashboard, you'll need to arrange the card on one of the dashboard's tab, then save the dashboard.

 ### Saving questions to collections